franklinwagbara/agpaytech-typed/README.md

 - ### Countries Endpoint

-  -To upload csv file containing list of countries use POST http://localhost:<PORTNUMBER>/api/countries/uploadcsv --> via API platform like Postman or
+  - To upload csv file containing list of countries use POST http://localhost:<PORTNUMBER>/api/countries/uploadcsv --> via API platform like Postman or

   - To upload csv through the a web brower use the url: http://localhost:<PORTNUMBER>/api/countries/uploadpage
   - To get the list of countries use GET http://localhost:PORTNUMBER/api/countries --> Returns a paginated result